With a drop of blood, an Army device can detect traumatic brain injuries in 15 minutes

 Ongoing TBI research

-With the ability to detect TBIs faster and more accurately, research in the civilian and military worlds are expanding what two of the main TBI blood biomarkers (GFAP and UCH-L1) can teach scientists about treatment and other diseases.
+With the ability to assess TBIs faster and more accurately, research in the civilian and military worlds are expanding what two of the main TBI blood biomarkers (GFAP and UCH-L1) can teach scientists about treatment and other diseases.

 “Getting the rule-out test was the tip of the iceberg for these two biomarkers, in my opinion,” Hoffman said.